I3N0dWZm/I3N0dWZm.github.io/_posts/2023-03-17-USB_Stick_Data_Recovery.md

+##Headers
-#Recovering Files from a USB stick thats files with random corrupt files names
+Recovering Files from a USB stick thats files with random corrupt files names

 A user came to me with a corrupted usb stick, most of the original files seemed to be intact but a lot of random large files had been generated, After spinning up a copy of kali linux I was able to view the data in an enclosed environment (and to make sure it wasn’t windows malware!)